brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Final remarks

 We just touched the surface of the capabilities of DeepSpeed.
 Other components of DeepSpeed that should be taken into account are:
+- [Autotuning](https://www.deepspeed.ai/tutorials/autotuning/) allows for the automatic finetuning of the allocation of computing (shards/layers) to processors, and is useful in very large models or large clusters;
 - [Model Checkpointing](https://deepspeed.readthedocs.io/en/latest/model-checkpointing.html), applied on large runs that are prune to failures or interrupts;
 - [Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/)  for sparsity during inference.
 See the [API here](https://deepspeed.readthedocs.io/en/latest/moe.html);
 - [Using pre-trained models for inference](https://www.deepspeed.ai/tutorials/inference-tutorial/) for integrating Hugging Face models into DeepSpeed;